wurmlab/genomicscourse/2017/practicals/population_genetics/map_call.md

 In this part of the practical, we are going to use the software IGV to visualise the alignments we created and check some of the positions where variants were called.

 Open IGV by typing `igv` on the command-line.
-Igv loads the human genome, so you need to define another genome file (Genome > Genomes from file, then choose the assembly `reference.fa` file).
+IGV loads the human genome, so you need to define another genome file (`Genome` > `Genomes from file`, then choose the assembly `reference.fa` file).

 You can load some of the BAMs and the VCF file you produced.